shawntabrizi/Ethereum-Twitter-Bounty/walkthrough.md

 10) Now let's see what would happen if the fulfillment would fail.
 Oraclize this tweet: `https://twitter.com/deturb/status/1026354801381203968`

-    You should see that the website tells you that "This tweet won't work...", and the "Claim" button is disabled.
+    If you try to fulfill the bounty using this tweet, you should see that the website tells you that "This tweet won't work...", and the "Claim" button is disabled.

     ![Step 10 Image](./twitter-bounty/src/img/Twitter-Bounty-Walkthrough/Slide10.PNG)